 KEEP BUSY … AND HAVE SOME FUN

 Every cloud has a silver lining.
 In this case having kid-free time gives you a chance to catch-up on other aspects of your life.
 Use your time wisely.
-Just having the opportunity to clean the house might make you feel good.
-But make sure you practice self-care also.
-Meet a friend for coffee, go to the cinema, whatever makes you happy.
+Just having the opportunity to clean the house might make you feel good, but make sure you practice self-care also.
+Meet a friend for coffee, go to the cinema, do whatever makes you happy.
 The more you do, the less time you’ll have to miss your little ones.

 HAVE A PLAN TO AVOID THE DOLDRUMS